GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/multi-pages/index.md

 ---
-title: Multiple pages with one entry point
+title: One entry point per page
 importance: 1
 shortDesc: 'Are common entry dependencies extracted into a shared bundle?'
 ---